-10.How will the school prepare and support my child to join the school and later transfer to a new school for the next stage of education and life?

-Reception class teachers and the Inclusion Manager (if appropriate) will visit many children at their pre-school setting in order to meet the children and discuss with staff how the children's needs can be met at school.
-We also like to meet with parents of children with SEN before your child starts school if we or you feel that additional arrangements need to be made in order for your child to make a smooth transition to school.
-Where appropriate, children with SEND will follow a transition programme when changing year group.
+10. How will the school prepare and support my child to join the school and later transfer to a new school for the next stage of education and life?
+During 'usual times', Reception class teachers and the Inclusion Manager (if appropriate) will visit many children at their pre-school setting in order to meet the children and discuss with staff how the children's needs can be met at school.
+We also like to meet with parents of children with SEND before your child starts school if we or you feel that additional arrangements need to be made in order for your child to make a smooth transition to school.